ckim309/Netflix-Key-Performance-Index/README.md

 Therefore, as important as it is to retain and accumulate more subscribers, it is also important to analyze DVD rentals.
 DVD rentals can be assessed in two ways:
-1. the quamtity put available for the customers
+1. the quantity of the DVD rentals
 2. the quality of the DVD rentals